econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

   <img src="assets/Sparrow21.png">
 </p>

-Unfortunately, Bitcoin Core stores your public keys and balances unencrypted on the computer it is running on.
+Unfortunately, Bitcoin Core stores your public keys and balances un-encrypted on the computer it is running on.
 Although your bitcoin are not directly at risk of theft, if this computer is regularly connected to the internet, it is at risk to hackers - which has the potential to make you a target if your balance and geographic location are discovered.
 To learn more about Sparrow Wallet best practices, check out [this Sparrow Wallet resource](https://www.sparrowwallet.com/docs/best-practices.html).

 Now that Sparrow Wallet is connected with Bitcoin Core, this is a good time to get the hot wallet setup.